freeCodeCampGuam/FreeCodeCampGuamHelp/CampsiteAlpha/Projects/PythonGitterBot/README.md

 This project is the Python Gitter Bot version of the Guam Free Code Camp Leaderboard.
+It may be expanded with more functionality later.